Tirasa/syncopeOnJBoss/README.md

 This projects assumes that you have
  1. [Apache Maven 3.0](http://maven.apache.org) installed
  1. a running JBoss instance, listening to port 8080
- 1. a MySQL datasource named <code>syncopeDataSource</code> referring to an empty db

 #### clone ####